muratk3n/thirdwave/en/tweets/2020/week27a.md

 ---

-Ud be shocked to see how not available straight forward, beyond intro level simulations are.
-Pacman level shit, all there.
-Neophytes be running RL on that garbage all day long.
-Anything more complicated, MIA.

----

 Udacity; coulda added a little object icon for the thing moving in physics_sim and make 3D plotting explicit.
 And all that RL junk..
 Barf.
 You bastardized the main topic of that example.